joshuadoan/space-pants/README.md

 - **Go Selling**: Sell products to a space station

 ### Rule Priority
 Rules are evaluated in order from top to bottom.
+The first rule whose condition is met will be executed.
 You can drag and drop rules to reorder them and change their priority.

+### Rule Templates
+The game includes pre-built rule templates:
+- **Miner Template**: Default mining and trading behavior
+- **Trader Template**: Default buying and selling behavior

+You can apply these templates or create custom rules from scratch.

 ### Example Rules
 A miner's default rules: